 The federal government is preparing to commence operations on six acres of solar panels atop an office building that will be one of Indiana's largest solar power projects.

 On April 29, an array of 6,152 solar panels on the roof of the Maj.
-Gen. Emmett J. Bean Federal Center in Lawrence, Ind., is expected to begin generating more than 2 MWh of electricity.
+Gen. Emmett J. Bean Federal Center in Lawrence, Ind., is expected to begin generating more than 2 MW of electricity an hour.

 The project is being paid for by $35 million in federal stimulus funding.
 The General Services Administration (GSA) estimates that the project will save about $475,000 a year, or 20 percent, on the Bean Center's utility bills.